In the case of an after-hour emergency repair that requires an electrical inspection:

-You will have to get an emergency wiring statement from the lineman on site that is disconnecting power or have it printed out from the website
+- You will have to get an emergency wiring statement from the lineman on-site that is disconnecting the power or have it printed out from the website

-Send the paper via email to firstname.lastname@example.org or give to a lineman when they arrive on site
+- Send the paper via email to Emergency Repairs or give it to a lineman when they arrive on site

-Click here to download the Emergency Wiring Statement.
-Before electricity may be furnished, this certificate must be completed in its entirety and returned to SCI REMC.
+Download the Emergency Wiring Statement (PDF).
+Before electricity may be furnished, this certificate must be completed in its entirety and returned to South Central Indiana REMC.

-This emergency wiring statement may only be used for EMERGENCY repairs AFTER HOURS or when the county inspector in unavailable.
-This form MAY NOT be used for new service requests, planned work, or other non-emergency scenarios.
+This emergency wiring statement may only be used for emergency repairs after hours or when the county inspector is unavailable.
+This form may not be used for new service requests, planned work, or other non-emergency scenarios.

 All electricians must be on the approved list of qualified electricians for the county where work is performed.